-Register and create an account on EERE Exchange at https://eere- Exchange.energy.gov.
-This account will then allow the user to register for any open EERE FOAs that are currently in EERE Exchange.
-It is recommended that each organization or business unit, whether acting as a team or a single entity, use only one account as the contact point for each submission.
-Applicants should also designate backup points of contact so they may be easily contacted if deemed necessary.
+Each organization or business unit, whether acting as a team or a single entity, should use only one account as the contact point for each submission.
+Applicants must also designate backup points of contact.
 This step is required to apply to this FOA.
-The EERE Exchange registration does not have a delay; however, the remaining registration requirements below could take several weeks to process and are necessary for a potential applicant to receive an award under this FOA.
+The eXCHANGE registration does not have a delay; however, the remaining registration requirements below could take several weeks to process and are necessary for a potential applicant to receive an award under this FOA.